RV-VM/Deliverables/Svnapot/docs/Physical back-end evaluation documents.md

 ## 2.DC results
 Comparison: Sv39 paging versus Sv39 paging with the Svnapot extension.
 ### 2.1 timing
-In both ITLB and DTLB, the critical path is to determine the TLB hit and take out the hit item for subsequent operation.This is due to the design of NutShell itself.
+In both ITLB and DTLB, the critical path is to determine the TLB hit and take out the hit item for subsequent operation.
+This is due to the design of NutShell itself.
 After the extension of Svnapot, the timing of ITLB and DTLB is basically not affected.
-The A/D bit write back and mask selection that may affect the timing are not located in the critical path.Overall, the difference in timing is only 1 percent, which is negligible.
+The A/D bit write back and mask selection that may affect the timing are not located in the critical path.
+Overall, the difference in timing is only 1 percent, which is negligible.
 ### 2.2 area
 As expected, the total area increased due to the judgment that more connections were needed, but the change was small.
 The number of sequential logic units of ITLB and DTLB increased by one after adding the extension of Svnapot.
 The number of combined logic units increased by a large amount and the total area increased by 0.8 percent.
 ### 2.3 power